 Plant Medicine (Herbalism)

 Plants have long been our allies.
 Throughout many civilizations herbal medicine has been used to aid in the human’s mental, bodily and spiritual health.
-While there are many ways to utilize herbalism to support health, Chinese Medicine herbalism is a unique approach to the whole person; all of the systems; the root and branch.
-This form of medicine is a way to reclaim your roots, connect with the earth, and feel nourished by the abundance that nature provides.
+Traditional Chinese Medicine (TCM) herbalism is a unique approach to the whole person; all of the systems; the root and branch.

 Chinese medicine patterns

 As with everything in life, humans are constantly changing.
-With that, patterns of disharmony, as diagnosed through Traditional Chinese Medicine (TCM) also change, and therefore formulations will change throughout time as well.
+With that, patterns of disharmony, as diagnosed through TCM also change, and therefore formulations will change throughout time as well.
 This adaptability allows for a more fluid and natural progression toward harmony and health.
 It provides a uniqueness specific to the entirety of you at that time, not a black and white/cut and dry prescription.

 Yang Shen translates to the art or act of nourishing life.
-Herbal medicine is a great supplement to acupuncture but also can be utilized as a stand alone pillar.
-It is a treatment outside of your practitioner and will allow you to provide for and nourish yourself on a regular basis.
-When taken as directed, herbs can help reduce the frequency and need to visit your acupuncturist.
+Herbal medicine is a treatment outside of a human practitioner and will allow you to provide for and nourish yourself on a regular basis.
+When taken as directed, herbs can often aid in reducing the frequency and need to visit your acupuncturist.
 Herbs take time to build in the system and are not an overnight fix.
 They require dedication and trust in that they are working to subtly harmonize you from the inside out.
-They are one component to your general well-being and work synergistically with healthy diets, movement, proper sleep, emotional regulation and more.
+They are one component to your general well-being and work synergistically with overall healthy diets, movement, proper sleep, emotional regulation, community and more.